minio/docs/source/operations/cert-manager/cert-manager-operator.rst

 When installing the Operator deployment, set the ``OPERATOR_STS_AUTO_TLS_ENABLED`` environment variable to ``off`` in the ``minio-operator`` container.

 Disabling this environment variable prevents the MinIO Operator from issuing the certificates.
-Instead, Operator waits for the TLS certificate issued by cert-manager.
+Instead, Operator waits for cert-manager to issue the TLS certificate.

-There are several for defining an environment variable depending on how you install the Operator.
+There are various methods to define an environment variable depending on how you install the Operator.
 The steps below define the variable with kustomize.

 1. Create a kustomization patch file called ``kustomization.yaml`` with the below contents: